 Jane puts down her cup of tea and says, “Wow.”
 Her voice comes out like the squeak of a rubber tyre.

 “A few years passed by.
 I kept attending networking events, hoping I could be a co-author or something.
 Or a non-published mentor.
-You see, I couldn’t stop myself from not giving up on my dream. ” A sip of tea.
+You see, I couldn’t stop myself from not giving up on my dream. ” She takes a sip of tea.
 “You have probably read the books I’ve ghostwritten.”